ajissupernova/ajissupernova/README.md

 # Hello there, im Aziz 👋

+👋 Hello.
-Im an Informatics Engineering student interested in software development, artificial intelligence, and technology.
+I'm an Informatics Engineering student interested in software development, artificial intelligence, and emerging technologies.
+I enjoy building projects, exploring new ideas, and continuously improving my technical skills.

+I focus on writing clean and maintainable code while learning how technology can be used to create practical and meaningful solutions.

 ## Currenty Learning :